Early Childhood Development Micro-Entrepreneurs’ Financial

 FINBIT Experiment Project: 2019-to date

-Countries: Uganda, Nigeria, Senegal and Zimbabwe Sample size: 300 participants Duration: 34 months
+Countries: Uganda, Nigeria, Senegal, and Zimbabwe

 Research Description: For some years now, L-IFT has developed an app named Finbit.
 The app is now in use.
 We use it for financial diaries data collection.
 But the app is also intended for the respondents themselves, to use for their own benefit.
 Read More>>